choushen/py-sdet-challenge-2/README.md

   - Boundary testing
   - Adding an invalid airport to a favourite list
   - Token expiration handling (e.g. 401 status code)
-  - Improve a comprehensive list of my postman test collection
+  - Provide a comprehensive list of my postman test collection
 - Generate a token using the API

 ### Non-Functional Requirements